-The successful candidate will be offered monthly supervision with their lead consultant.
+The successful candidate will be offered monthly clinical and managerial supervision with an experienced consultant for the first 6 months of their employment, or longer if desired.
 Mentorship outside the division but within the trust is also possible if desired by the successful applicant.
-It is expected that the successful candidate will be an individually practicing clinician, but clinical supervision will always be available on an ad hoc basis by from the lead consultants within the division.
+It is expected that the successful candidate will be an individually practicing clinician, but clinical supervision will always be available on an ad hoc basis by from the lead consultants within the division